 4 – Get yourself a handy label printer and label everything.
 Put your name on food.
 Put use by dates on food you’ve packaged into your plastic containers.
 If you’re saving something special put a ‘do not touch’ label on it.
 Good luck with that one by the way.

 5 – If your housemates are practising poor fridge discipline don’t leave chastising notes on the fridge door.
 Especially don’t use magnetic letters.
-You are leaving yourself wide open.
+You’re leaving yourself wide open.

 6 – In a similar vein don’t take up all the space on the fridge door with your personal photos.
 Your housemates couldn’t care less about Aunt Freda.
-Nor do they wish to see the family shot from your cousin Ben’s wedding.
-Cute dog photos may be an exception – but the general rule is keep your photos on your camera!
+Nor do they wish to see a family shot from cousin Ben’s wedding.
+Cute cats and dogs photos may be an exception – but the general rule is keep your photos on your camera!

 7 – Pool together for milk.
 This prevents several half empty bottles taking up valuable space in the fridge.
 It also stops forgotten milk turning into smelly sludge.